rstacruz/sinatra-assetpack/README.md

 -----------

-By default, AssetPack uses [JSMin](http://rubygems.org/gems/jsmin) for JS minifaction, and simple regexes for CSS minification.
+By default, AssetPack uses [JSMin](http://rubygems.org/gems/jsmin) for JS compression, and simple regexes for CSS compression.
 You can specify other compressors in the `assets` block:

 ``` ruby